What's not clicking for Rodgers at Celtic?

 "Surely that's what you do first of all?
 And then you can look to bolster the squad.
 Ideally you wouldn't be looking to do it in reverse."

-If it aint broke….
+If it ain't broke….

 Rodgers was always going to impose his own style and ideas.
 It differs from Postecoglou and, in fairness, the Australian's approach is fairly unique.